 Some people are always in trouble at work.
-They may be competent, hardworking and productive, but performance reviews tend to rate tend to rate them as no better than average, and they seem to make a career of irritating managers.
+They may be competent, hardworking and productive, but performance reviews tend to rate them as no better than average, and they seem to make a career of irritating managers.

 This may be due to politically ineptness, where difficulties are experienced in adjusting their behaviour to fit changing situations.
 We could describe these persons as low self-monitors.

-an individual’s ability to adjust his or her behaviour to
+Self-monitoring refers to an individual’s ability to adjust his or her behaviour to external, situational factors.

 Individuals high in self-monitoring show considerable adaptability in adjusting their behaviour to external situational factors.
 They are highly sensitive to external cues and can behave differently in different situations.